lwjglgamedev/lwjglbook-bookcontents-leg/chapter24/chapter24.md

     nvgBeginFrame(vg, window.getWidth(), window.getHeight(), 1);
 ```

-The first thing that we must do is call the ```nvgBeginFrame``  method.
-All the NanoVG rendering operations must be enclosed between a```nvgBeginFrame`and`nvgEndFrame`calls.
-The`nvgBeginFrame\`\`\` accepts the following parameters:
+The first thing that we must do is call the `nvgBeginFrame` method.
+All the NanoVG rendering operations must be enclosed between a `nvgBeginFrame` and `nvgEndFrame` calls.
+The `nvgBeginFrame` accepts the following parameters:

 * The NanoVG context.
 * The size of the window to render \(width an height\).
 * The pixel ratio.
-If you need to support Hi-DPI  you can change this value.
+If you need to support Hi-DPI, you can change this value.
 For this sample we just set it to 1.

 Then we create several ribbons that occupy the whole screen with.
 The first one is drawn like this: